genestack/user-tutorials/source/tutorials/WES_data_analysis/effect-annotation.rst

 This is the end of this tutorial.
 We hope you found it useful and that you are now ready to make the most out of our platform.
-If you have any questions and comments, feel free to email us at support@genestack.com or visit our forum_.
+If you have any questions and comments, feel free to email us at support@genestack.com.
 Also we invite you to follow us on Twitter `@genestack <https://twitter.com/genestack>`__.

 References
 ----------